Rachelle Brown: Career

 Born in Smithers, British Columbia, Brown moved to Edmonton c.
 2006.
 As a university curler, she represented the University of Alberta at four CIS/CCA Curling Championships.
 Brown first represented her new province at the 2009 Canadian Mixed Curling Championship, playing lead for Team Alberta, skipped by Tom Appelman.
 The team had a less than successful tournament, going 3–8, but Brown had the best percentage among leads in the tournament, and was named to the First All-Star team.

 Brown played for a number of skips before joining the Sweeting rink in 2011.
 She played with Joanne Delanoy from 2008 to 2009, Diane Foster and Casey Scheidegger from 2009 to 2010 and for Bobbie Sauder and Dana Ferguson from 2010 to 2011.
 Brown played in her first provincial championships in 2011 with Ferguson, finishing fourth.
-With Team Sweeting, they had a 3–4 record, failing to qualify for the playoffs at the 2013 Canadian Olympic Curling Pre-Trials.
+With Team Sweeting, they had a 3–4 record, failing to qualify for the playoffs at the 2013 Canadian Olympic Curling Trials.
 Also in the 2013–14 season, the rink had two quarterfinal appearances at Grand Slams, at the 2013 Curlers Corner Autumn Gold Curling Classic and the 2013 Colonial Square Ladies Classic.
 They continued their success that season by going undefeated at the 2014 Alberta Scotties Tournament of Hearts, where her team beat Cheryl Bernard in the final.
 Team Sweeting then represented Alberta at the national championships, the 2014 Scotties Tournament of Hearts.
 At the Hearts, Ferguson and her Alberta team had a 8–3 record following the round robin.
 This put them into the playoffs where she had to beat Saskatchewan's Stefanie Lawton and Manitoba's Chelsea Carey to get to the final.
 They did this successfully, but lost to Ontario's Rachel Homan 8–6 to win the silver medal.

 After the 2013–14 season, third Joanne Courtney left the team to play for the Homan rink, the same team they had lost to in the 2014 Scotties final.
 She would be replaced by Andrea Crawford, who left the team early in the season when things weren't working out.
 With Cathy Overton-Clapham playing third as their spare, they won their first slam at the 2014 Masters of Curling.
 With Lori Olson-Johns as their new full-time third, they also made it to the semifinals at two slams and the quarterfinals at one other.
 They also won the 2014 Canada Cup of Curling, seeking their revenge over Homan in the final.
 The team would win the 2015 Alberta Scotties Tournament of Hearts, earning the team a berth at the 2015 Scotties Tournament of Hearts.
 There, Sweeting led the rink to a 9–2 round robin record, good enough for second place, behind Team Manitoba, skipped by Jennifer Jones.
 They would go on to lose to Manitoba in the 1 vs. 2 game, but rebounded in the semifinal, beating Saskatchewan (skipped by Stefanie Lawton), before losing to Jones again in the final.